Stencyl/stencylpedia/chapter-4/regions.md

 ![](http://static.stencyl.com/pedia2/ch4/regions/image14.png)

-If you’d like to refer to this newly created region, use the Last Created Region entry anytime you’re asked to Choose Region.
+If you'd like to refer to this newly created region, use the Last Created Region entry anytime you're asked to Choose Region.

 ![](http://static.stencyl.com/pedia2/ch4/regions/image10.png)